AviatrixSystems/Docs/HowTos/transit_dmz_workflow.rst

 7. Remove Transit GW DMZ Function
 -------------------------------------

 This step is the opposite of Step 2.
+Make sure you execute this step for both main gateway and the companion gateway.

 .. |main_companion_gw| image:: transit_dmz_workflow_media/main_companion_gw.png
    :scale: 30%